heonjang/LightControlSystem/October 9th - Light Intensity III.md

 | **Total** | ----------- |  ----------- |  ----------- |----------- | $0.59 |

 Due to the reduction and change of types of LEDs, the grow light module needs to be restructured.
 Mainly, the transistors have a maximum collector current of 600mA.
-This opens the door to having up to 9 white LEDs per module.
-For the sake of adjustability, each module should be moderately bright or even low brightness.
-This led to the design choice of 8 LEDs per module.
-As a result, each module would have approximately 320 lumens of light, The resistors to limit the base current drawn from the microcontrollers changed as follows:
+This opens the door to having up to 3 white LEDs per module.
+Having 3 LEDs in a module allows

+The resistors to limit the base current drawn from the microcontrollers changed as follows:

 | Component      |Quantity |Price|Comment|